blbuford/souspi/README.md

 # SousPi
-A web application that connects to an Anova Precession Cooker, and allows your cooking to be put on a schedule.
+A web application that runs on a Raspberry Pi and connects to an Anova Precision Cooker to facilitate starting/stopping the device whenever you like.

+# Requirements
+- Raspberry Pi or other Linux-based environment
+- Python 2.7
+- BluePy

+# Setup